Bishop Poulson

 As Bishop of Oklahoma, he oversees 66 congregations, 5 Episcopal schools, 2 college chaplaincies, 2 senior care centers, and a camp and conference center.

 His continuing education has included study in non-profit leadership at Harvard Business School, Northwestern, and Arizona State University.
 He was awarded a 2015 Piper Fellowship.
 In 2020, he received an honorary doctorate from Berkeley Divinity School at Yale.
+He is a professed member of the Order of the Ascension (orderoftheascension.org).

 He has been married since 2004 to Megan Reed, a classically trained tuba player and music teacher.
 They have three boys: David, Thomas, and Matthew.